-This project will pilot a new risk stratification model that aims to help clinicians prevent mental health patients from needing urgent hospital care.
+This project piloted a new risk stratification model that aims to help clinicians prevent mental health patients from needing urgent hospital care.

-This project aims to develop and implement a schedule of training programmes to improve analytical capability across the Gloucestershire health and care system.
+This project aimed to develop and implement a schedule of training programmes to improve analytical capability across the Gloucestershire health and care system.